HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 Allergic reactions to contacts can be different in each person and may include asthma, eczema, skin rashes, hives, sinusitis, cough, etc. It is apparent that something contacted by the skin can produce symptoms as devastating to the patient as anything ingested or inhaled.

-We offer the prospect of relief to those who suffer from asthma and allergies by reprogramming the brain to perfect health.
+We offer the prospect of relief to those who suffer from asthma, allergies, and intolerances by reprogramming the brain to perfect health.
 Just like rebooting a computer, we can reboot our nervous system to overcome the adverse reactions of brain and body.

-To fully understand what we do, one needs to know some Oriental medical principles since our technique is developed from Oriental medical theories.
+To fully understand what we do, you need to know some Oriental medical principles because we developed our technique from these theories.
 We take the acupuncture and Oriental medical theories and a technique that can eliminate the reaction from the root.

 Addictions can definitely cause illness.
 Continuous contact with an allergen produces toxins in the body and causes blockages in the meridians.
-If these blockages are not cleared, reactions to the allergens often produce symptoms that mimic other diseases.
+If the body doesn’t clear these blockages, it often reacts to allergens with symptoms that mimic other diseases.

 By clearing foods from the basic protocol, we strengthen the immune system, improve digestion and absorption.
 This allows the body to get the necessary nutrients, which are essential for life.